Lebanon's information minister quits to ease Saudi dispute | Politics

 Lebanon's information minister quits to ease Saudi dispute

-Other Gulf states, including the United Arab Emirates, Bahrain and Kuwait, followed Saudi Arabia's lead with similar measures against Lebanon.
-Kordahi, a Christian whose Marada party is backed by Hezbollah, had refused to resign in the weeks afterwards even as Prime Minister Najib Mikati asked him to put "national interest" first.
+"I refuse to be used as a reason to harm Lebanon and my fellow Lebanese in Saudi Arabia and other Gulf countries," he said, adding he wanted to prevent any punitive action against the hundreds of thousands of Lebanese living in Gulf Arab states.
+Macron said on Friday he hoped there would be "progress" on the Lebanon crisis in the next hours and said France would "do all we can to re-engage the Gulf regions for the benefit of Lebanon," in comments made during a visit to the United Arab Emirates.

-Lebanon's information minister resigned on Friday saying he was putting the nation before his personal interest to help end a diplomatic spat with Saudi Arabia sparked by his comments.
+Lebanon's information minister resigned on Friday, saying he was putting the country before his personal interest to help end a diplomatic dispute with Saudi Arabia brought on by his comments.

-George Kordahi said he had quit before the French president visited Riyadh in the hope Emmanuel Macron would help ease the crisis sparked by the Lebanese TV host-turned-politican's critical remarks about Saudi Arabia's role in the Yemen war.
+George Kordahi, a TV host-turned-politican, said he had quit before Emmanuel Macron visited Saudi Arabia in the hope that the French president would help ease the crisis triggered by his critical remarks about Saudi Arabia's role in the Yemen war.
 Saudi Arabia expelled Lebanon's envoy to the kingdom, recalled its ambassador to Beirut and banned Lebanese imports https://www.reuters.com/world/middle-east/saudi-import-ban-deals-another-blow-reeling-lebanese-industry-2021-11-05 after Kordahi's comments which Riyadh said were a symptom of the wider issue of Iran-backed Hezbollah's grip on Lebanon.

 Sunni Muslim Saudi Arabia and Shi'ite Iran have long battled for influence in the region, including in Lebanon, which is struggling with a deep economic crisis and desperately needs financial support from regional and international donors.
 Other Gulf states, including the United Arab Emirates, Bahrain and Kuwait, followed Saudi Arabia's lead with similar measures against Lebanon.

+Macron said on Friday he hoped there would be "progress" on the Lebanon crisis in the next hours and said France would "do all we can to re-engage the Gulf regions for the benefit of Lebanon," in comments made during a visit to the United Arab Emirates.
+Karim Emile Bitar, head of political science at Saint Joseph University of Beirut, said Kordahi's resignation was more of a catalyst than cause for the Saudi measures, which he said were unlikely to be lifted swiftly as they were driven by the ongoing regional tussle between Tehran and Riyadh.

-"The whole Kordahi affair was a sideshow that showed once again that Lebanon is not a sovereign country and is paying the price of the Saudi-Iranian proxy war," he said.
+"Their main objective is to trim the wings of Hezbollah," he said.
+"The whole Kordahi affair was a sideshow that showed once again that Lebanon is not a sovereign country and is paying the price of the Saudi-Iranian proxy war."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)